newrelic/newrelic-opentelemetry-examples/java/otel-nr-dt/README.md

-# OpenTelemetry w/ New Relic Distributed Tracing
+# OpenTelemetry with New Relic Distributed Tracing

 ## Introduction